Romson-Niega/romson-niega/README.md

 I am a dedicated learner of all things IT and cyber security.
 Plus a genuinely happy person.

 - I’m currently working on Security for a Mobile Scanning App
-- I'm currently working for the County of Los Angeles https://isd.lacounty.gov
+- I'm currently employeed with https://isd.lacounty.gov
 - https://www.linkedin.com/in/romson-niega/

+- Hard Skills: Information Security, Network Security, Web Application Security, Python, Bash
+- Soft Skills: Communication, Analytical Skills, Problem Solving, Critical Thinking, Multitasking, Ethics
 <!--
 **Romson-Niega/romson-niega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.